cosmos/ibc-go/docs/ibc/light-clients/client-state.md

 ### VerifyMembership

-`VerifyMembership` is a generic proof verification method which verifies a proof of the existence of a value at a given CommitmentPath at the specified height.
+`VerifyMembership` must verify the existence of a value at a given CommitmentPath at the specified height.
-The caller is expected to construct the full CommitmentPath from a CommitmentPrefix and a standardized path (as defined in ICS 24).
+The caller of this function is expected to construct the full CommitmentPath from a CommitmentPrefix and a standardized path (as defined in ICS 24).

 ### VerifyNonMembership

-`VerifyNonMembership` is a generic proof verification method which verifies the absence of a given CommitmentPath at a specified height.
+`VerifyNonMembership` must verify the absence of a given CommitmentPath at a specified height.
 The caller is expected to construct the full CommitmentPath from a CommitmentPrefix and a standardized path (as defined in ICS 24).

 ### VerifyClientMessage